jpswade/jpswade.github.io/_drafts/reviewing-code.md

 Prepare for standards to be challenged from time to time.
 They may be wrong, you may have made a mistake.
 However, changes to standards shouldn't be done on a whim as they may impact the entire codebase, which is a costly excercise.
 Ensure that there is a good solid argument for a change to standards.
 Changes should be well considered.

 ## Knowledge sharing

-> Code reviews are not about catching bugs.
-Modern code reviews are about socialization, learning, and teaching. - [Derek Prior, Thoughtbot](https://www.youtube.com/watch?v=PJjmw9TRB7s)

 In many organisations, the articles will state something along the lines of "notice will be deemed served by advertising the meeting in at least three public places" for when a meeting is called.